microsoft/vscode-docs/blogs/2021/09/06/bracket-pair-colorization.md

 By leveraging (2,3)-trees, recursion-free tree-traversal, bit-arithmetic, incremental parsing and other techniques, we reduced the extension's update complexity (i.e. the time required to process user-input when a document already has been opened) from $\mathcal{O}(N + E)$ to $\mathcal{O}(\mathrm{log}^3 N + E)$ with $N$ being the document size and $E$ the edit size, assuming the nesting level of bracket pairs is bounded by $\mathcal{O}(\mathrm{log} N)$.
-By reusing the existing tokens from the renderer and its incremental token update mechanism, we gain another massive (but constant) speedup.
+By reusing the existing tokens from the renderer and its incremental token update mechanism, we gained another massive (but constant) speedup.

 ### VS Code for the Web

-Another benefit of the new implementation is that bracket pair colorization is now also supported in VS Code for the Web, which you can see in action on [GitHub](https://docs.github.com/en/codespaces/developing-in-codespaces/web-based-editor).
+Besides being more performant, the new implementation is also supported in VS Code for the Web, which you can see in action on [GitHub](https://docs.github.com/en/codespaces/developing-in-codespaces/web-based-editor).
 Due to the way Bracket Pair Colorizer 2 reuses the VS Code token engine, it was not possible to migrate the extension to what we now call a *[web extension](https://code.visualstudio.com/api/extension-guides/web-extensions)*.
 Not only does our new implementation work in VS Code for the Web, but also directly in the [monaco editor](https://microsoft.github.io/monaco-editor/)!

 ## The Challenge Of Bracket Pair Colorization

-Bracket pair colorization is all about quickly determining all brackets and their (global) nesting level in the viewport.
+Bracket pair colorization is all about quickly determining all brackets and their (absolute) nesting level in the viewport.
 The viewport can be described as a range in the document in terms of line and column numbers and is usually a tiny fraction of the entire document.

 Unfortunately, the nesting level of a bracket depends on *all* characters preceding it: Replacing any character with the opening bracket "`{`" usually increases the nesting level of all following brackets.
 Thus, when initially colorizing brackets at the very end of a document, every single character of the entire document has to be processed.